The Ilocos Norte and Ilocos region is located at the Northwestern end of Luzon and is home to around 500,000 people.

 Of course gastronomy doesn’t stop there and the delicious Ilocano delicacies include bagnet (chicharon), biscocho (crackers), corniks (corn kernels), empanada (filled pastry), linga (sesame seed), longganiza (sausage) and tupig (sticky rice).

-There are 22 towns that make up the province of Ilocos Norte:
+There are 22 towns that make up the province of Ilocos Norte and the Ilocos Region:

 Adams, Bacarra, Badoc, Bangui, Banna, Batac, Burgos, Carasi, Currimao, Dingras, Dumalneg, Marcos, Nueva Era, Pagudpud, Paoay, Pasuquin, Piddig, Pinili, San NicolasSarrat, Solsona and Vintar